Recovery Audit Contractors

 The AAFP recognizes the important role that Recovery Audit Contractors play in pinpointing and correcting past, improper Medicare and Medicaid payments.
 At the same time, we are committed to promoting a fair and accurate audit process while minimizing the administrative disruptions that can accompany an external audit.
 To this end, the AAFP has most recently sought to influence developments surrounding Recovery Audit Contractor initiatives for the Medicare Part C (Medicare Advantage) and Part D (Prescription Drug Plan) programs.

 As RACs and similar programs evolve and mature, the AAFP will continue monitoring the impact of these efforts on family physicians while working with CMS and RAC auditors to ensure that audit and appeals processes are reasonable, timely, and fair.

-- Letter to CMS on Recovery Audit Contractor Program for the Medicare Part C and D Programs - February 23, 2011(2 page PDF)
+AAFP Letter to CMS on Recovery Audit Contractor Program for Medicare Parts C and D - February 23, 2011(2 page PDF)

 Joint Letter to CMS Regarding Medicaid Recovery Audit Contractors - January 10, 2011(11 page PDF)